 Becoming a parent is a life-changing experience.
 Suddenly, you are in charge of the care and well-being of this perfect, tiny creature and you can’t imagine ever wanting to be away from your baby.
-But then, after months, if not years, of selflessly pouring into those not-as-perfect-as-you-once-thought, now much bigger creatures, you realize you could use a break.
+But then, after months, if not years, of selflessly pouring into that not-as-perfect-as-you-once-thought, now much bigger creatures, you realize you could use a break.
 Then you look over at your spouse and notice he, too, has bags under his eyes and a faraway look on his face.
 He could use a break too.
 You suddenly realize you need a vacation.
 But not a family vacation.
 Oh, no. We all know that “family vacation” means business as usual for mom but in a bathing suit.
 No, what you really need is a kid-free vacation.
-And you need it yesterday.
+And you needed it yesterday.

 After our first baby was born, my husband and I dutifully shooed away any offers from our parents to take the kid so we could get away.
 We, as new parents, felt that we couldn’t leave our precious child in the care of anyone else.
 But after we had our second baby, our mindset shifted.
 Drastically.
-In fact, we began begging our parents to TAKE THE CHILDREN so we could get a break.
+We began begging our parents to TAKE THE CHILDREN so we could get a break.
 We needed it for our sanity.
 And soon, we started taking a kid-free vacation every year without hesitation or guilt.

 6 Reasons to Take a Kid-Free Vacation

 1. You need to reconnect with your spouse.

 Being a parent is hard work.
 And it’s easy for one or both partners to get lost in the mundane everyday routine of parenting tasks.
 It’s easy to lose that “loving feeling” for your partner when you barely have time to shower, shave, or do the million other self-care things you used to do.
 Finding time to focus on each other regularly can also be challenging.